wenlzhang/obsidian-task-chat/docs/TROUBLESHOOTING.md

 **What each part means:**

-- **Found X matching tasks**: DataView found these tasks with your keywords/properties
+- **Found X matching tasks**: Datacore found these tasks with your keywords/properties
 - **Top Task Score**: The highest-scoring task (still wasn't enough)
 - **Why Tasks Were Filtered**: Lists specific reasons based on YOUR settings
 - **Quick Fixes**: Actionable solutions with your current values shown